UCI-EECS113-Spring17/Nin10do/docs/source/8a_iop_architecture.rst

 Pmod IOP configurable switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The configurable switch can route signals from external FPGA pins to the appropriate hardware interface.
+The configurable switch can route signals from the internal IP to the external FPGA pins.
 The switch is controlled by the MicroBlaze, and can be configured from an IOP application.

 For details on using the switch, see the next sections on *IO Processors: Writing your own software* and *IO Processors: Using peripherals in your applications*.

 Arduino IOP